-- (a) distributions made by a trustee of a real estate investment trust that is listed on the Singapore Exchange; - (b) distributions made by a trustee of a trust who is resident of Singapore or a permanent establishment in Singapore, other than a trust that enjoys tax exemption under Sections 13CA, 13G, 13O or 13X of the ITA; - (c) income or gain derived or deemed to be derived from Singapore from a publiclytraded partnership, where tax is paid or payable in Singapore on such income of the partnership by deduction or otherwise; and - (d) income or gain derived or deemed to be derived from Singapore from a limited liability company, where tax is paid or payable in Singapore on such income of the limited liability company by deduction or otherwise.
+- (a) distributions made by a trustee of a real estate investment trust that is listed on the Singapore Exchange; - (b) distributions made by a trustee of a trust who is resident of Singapore or a permanent establishment in Singapore, other than a trust that enjoys tax exemption under Sections 13D, 13F, 13L or 13U of the ITA; - (c) income or gain derived or deemed to be derived from Singapore from a publiclytraded partnership and/or non-publicly traded partnership, where tax is paid or payable in Singapore on such income of the partnership by deduction or otherwise; and - (d) income or gain derived or deemed to be derived from Singapore from a limited liability company, where tax is paid or payable in Singapore on such income of the limited liability company by deduction or otherwise.

-On or after 19 February 201916, "designated investments" means:
+On or after 19 February 202217, "designated investments" means:

-- stocks and shares of any company, other than an unlisted company that is in the business of trading or holding of Singapore immovable properties (other than one that is in the business of property development); - (b) debt securities (i.e. bonds, notes, commercial papers, treasury bills and certificates of deposits), other than non-qualifying debt securities17 issued by an unlisted company that is in the business of trading or holding of Singapore
+- (a) stocks and shares of any company, other than an unlisted company that is in the business of trading or holding of Singapore immovable properties (other than one that is in the business of property development); - (b) debt securities (i.e. bonds, notes, commercial papers, treasury bills and certificates of deposits), other than non-qualifying debt securities18 issued by an unlisted company that is in the business of trading or holding of Singapore immovable properties (other than one that is in the business of property development); - (c) units in real estate investment trusts and exchange traded funds constituted in the form of trusts and other securities (not already covered in other items of the designated investments list) but excludes any securities issued by any unlisted company that is in the business of trading or holding of Singapore immovable properties (other than one that is in the business of property development); - (d) futures contracts held in any futures exchanges; - (e) immovable property situated outside Singapore; - (f) deposits held with any financial institution; - (g) foreign exchange transactions; - (h) interest rate or currency contracts on a forward basis, interest rate or currency options, interest rate or currency swaps, and financial derivatives19 relating to any designated investment specified in this list or financial index;

-15 The list is based on the Circular No.: FDD Cir 09/2019 issued by the Authority on 7 June 2019.
+16 The list is based on the Circular No.: FDD Cir 05/2022 issued by the Authority on 19 September 2022.
 The changes have not been legislated at this juncture.

-16 The list is based on the Circular No.: FDD Cir 09/2019 issued by the Authority on 7 June 2019.
+17 The list is based on the Circular No.: FDD Cir 05/2022 issued by the Authority on 19 September 2022.
 The changes have not been legislated at this juncture.

-17 "Non-qualifying debt securities" will refer to debt securities that do not enjoy the "Qualifying Debt Securities" tax status as defined under Section 13(16) of the ITA.
+18 "Non-qualifying debt securities" will refer to debt securities that do not enjoy the "Qualifying Debt Securities" tax status as defined under Section 13(16) of the ITA.